acquia/statsgod/README.md

  -p port			port to listen on
  -r remotehost		remote host to send data to
  -q remoteport		remote port to send data to
- -d 				debug mode
+ -t flushtime		time for the metrics to be flushed. default 5s -d 				debug mode

 # Example, first start the daemon.